Zerabosk/GB303/README.md

 - [ ] LSDJ Slave sync when looping a single pattern (currently forces song mode)
 - [ ] Konamicode etch-a-sketch mode. (maybe)
 ###### Fix known bugs:
+- [x] Beat skip when patten changes in song mode.
-- [ ] Beat skip when patten changes in song mode.
+- [ ] Beat skip when patten changes in song mode on Pattern page.
+(Its because of redrawing the pattern on screen :( )
 - [ ] Nanoloop misses random beats from GB-303 when in Nanoloop Master mode.
+- [ ] LSDJ Slave sync is late.
 - [ ] Full MIDI mode misses notes randomly.
 Especially bad when playing fast.
 - [ ] Pattern names get overwitten (randomly?
 Maybe to do with saves happening on song start?)